The Student Code of Conduct is not intended to replace existing procedures related to:

 The MSU Denver Counseling Center may be reached by calling 303-556-3132 or by visiting Tivoli 651 during the hours of 8 a.m.-5p.m.
-Campus counselors are available to help you free of charge and may be seen on an emergency basis.
+Campus counselors are available to help you free of charge and can be seen on an emergency basis.
 If you need assistance between 5 p.m.-8 a.m., or on the weekends, you may contact the After Hours Mental Health and Victim Assistance Crisis Line by calling 303-352-4455.

 As an MSU Denver student, you also may contact the Phoenix Center at Auraria for confidential victim's assistance to the extent possible by law.
 You may call its 24/7helpline at 303-556-CALL.
 It can assist in reporting and connect you to both on-campus and local resources.
 The Phoenix Center at Auraria provides advocacy services for victims, including accompanying them to the hospital to receive an examination and evidence collection, court advocacy for orders of protection or through criminal proceedings and advocacy through the reporting process.